Amyypi/Growli/README.md

 ## Introduction:
 Growli is a homebuyer guider that will help the user with their home purchase & mortgage plans!
 The webapp will be able to take in personal financial data values to calculate if they met the criteria.

+<b>NOTE:</b>
+This project was done wtihin 24 hours at a Hackathon, so most of the code lines are not properly organized/well written.
+It is currently being updated.

+## *Rebrand/Project Update (Aug 2024)
+View this [link](https://www.figma.com/slides/NV1gh9MJY845AuPSnXUhta/Growli---Research?node-id=13-577&t=RPNp6zr4qOj7gQAv-1) to see the new branding guidelines.
+This project is still being updated to adjust to new brand.

 ## Tools, Languages, and Data Set Sources:

 Fannie Mae Dataset: